 Audubon's Texas Women in Conservation Program debuted in 2015 to honor the role that women play in the conservation field in the Lone Star State, and to inspire the next generation of female conservationists.
 The program includes the annual Audubon Texas Women in Conservation Luncheon featuring The Terry Hershey Awards, and Audubon’s Conservation Leaders Program for Young Women.

-Audubon Texas will host the fourth annual Texas Women in Conservation Luncheon in Houston on March 29, 2018.
-This year, we are thrilled to have Jan Cato of Houston, Texas as the 2018 Luncheon Chair, and honored to recognize three esteemed 2018 Terry Hershey Award recipients, Claire Caudill, Maxine Johnston and Linda Shead.
+Audubon Texas will host the fifth annual Texas Women in Conservation Luncheon in Austin on March 5, 2019.
+This year, we are thrilled to have Jennifer Bristol and Nona Sansom of Austin, Texas as the 2019 Luncheon Co-Chairs, and honored to recognize four esteemed 2019 Terry Hershey Award recipients: Valarie Bristol, Carolyn Chipman Evans, Susan Kaderka, and Dianne Wassenich.
 These women exemplify the very best in conservation leadership and we are proud to recognize their achievements.

-Proceeds from the event support both Audubon’s Conservation Leaders Program for Young Women, which provides opportunities for girls to become more involved in environmental science, and Houston Audubon Society’s education and conservation initiatives.
+Proceeds from the event support both Audubon’s Conservation Leaders Program for Young Women, which provides opportunities for girls to become more involved in environmental science, and Travis Audubon Society’s education and conservation initiatives.

 Girls participate in hands-on nature-based programs at our three nature centers in Texas, as well as conduct extensive field research in nearby natural resource areas.
 The program culminates in a community science camping trip where outdoor science education is delivered from Audubon Texas educators, with additional training from conservation partners.
 Due to the generosity and dedication of our donors, this program is managed at no cost to the participants.

 To suggest a nomination for a Terry Hershey award, download and complete the nomination form here.